Eggmansworld/Eggmans-Arcade-Repository/README.md

 - **TeknoParrot** dumps
 - **MAME** dumps

 These projects already have their own maintainers and DATs, and should be collected separately.
+There may be derivative works of the aforementioned that end up in this collection.

 ---